 Phase 3: Open to the public, limited access allowed in the building – curbside & desk service

 Access will be to the lobby and front of desk area only.
 The stacks will be closed to the public.
 Pick up of materials will continue and be done either inside at the desk or at the curbside.
 Additional services now available are: faxing, coping, printouts via eprint all done by staff to limit contact on machines.
 The public will have access to the PC catalog to aid in placing requests and checking their accounts.
 Access will be through the front door only and public will be allowed only in the entranceway and the area directly in front of the desk.
-The bathroom will also be accessible.
+The bathroom will not be accessible.
 For people who need to use the ramp: while the back door will be locked there will be signage and they will be instructed to knock for admittance.
 They will only be allowed into the area immediately in front of the back door.

 It will be requested that all returns continue to be made to the book return box and quarantining of materials will continue.

 Staff will be masked for all interaction with the public.
 Glove use or frequent hand washing will be required of staff at all transactions.
 Members of the public will be required to wear masks or protective coverings for their nose and mouth while inside the building.
 The library will not be providing masks for members of the public.
 Hand sanitizer will be available on the desk and near the front door and people will be encouraged to use it.
 The door to the children’s room shall remain closed to prohibit access to that level.
 Floor decals will be used to highlight social distancing.
 Plexiglas barriers will be in place at this point for the safety of both staff and members of the public.
 Barricades or caution tape will be used to prohibit public access to certain areas.
 Due to the small size of the library and recommendations from government concerning capacity limits, some patrons may be temporarily asked to queue outdoors on the porch and sidewalk.